 - You can run gzip commands on your terminal shell to operate the Gzip tool through the Linux terminal.

-Bzip2 is an open-source file compression tool for Linux written in C programming language and developed by Julian Seward.
+Bzip2 is an open-source file compression/archive manager for Linux written in C programming language and developed by Julian Seward.
 Suppose uses the block-sorting compression algorithm to compress files.
 The Bzip2 compression tool uses the prediction by partial matching (PPM) method to reduce the compression time by sorting the index and context.